RoryQo/Research-Reproduction_Effect-of-Health-Risk-on-Housing-Prices/README.md

 - `cc2.dta`: Contains additional home sales records for Churchill County (post-cancer cluster data)
 - `price.dta`: Contains the Nevada Home Price Index (NVHPI) used to adjust real sales prices

-### 2. **R Scripts:**
-- `Data Cleaning.R`: Script for loading, renaming variables, cleaning, and merging the real estate sales data from the various counties.
-- `Analysis.R`: Script for performing the regression analysis, including Difference-in-Differences (DID) estimates and interpreting the coefficients.
-- `Summary_Stats.R`: Script for calculating and displaying summary statistics, including comparisons between Churchill and Lyons counties.
-- `Visualizations.R`: Script for generating graphs and visualizations of housing prices over time, as well as confidence intervals.

-### 3. **Supporting Files:**
-- `data.csv`: The cleaned dataset resulting from the merging of all raw data files.
-- `README.md`: This file.

-## Setup and Installation

-1. Clone this repository to your local machine.
-2. Install the necessary R packages by running the following in your R environment.
-3. Load the R scripts into RStudio or your preferred R environment.
-The scripts can be run sequentially to replicate the analysis from the paper.

-## Data Description

 ### Variables:
 - `parcel`: Parcel identification number for the property.